1.FTP

 HELP

-Returns usage documentation on a command if specified, else a general help document is returned.
+Returns usage documentation on a command if specified, else a general

 LANG